Budlee/oauth2-workshop/README.md

 * authorization_endpoint
 * token_endpoint

-These are core to OAuth2, the authorization endpoint is used the obtain a grant from the resource owner.
+These are core to OAuth2, the authorization endpoint is used the obtain a grant from the Resource Owner.
 The token endpoint is used by the client to get an Access Token.

 We have our Authorization Server setup.
-The first case we will look at is client credentials Grant.
+The first case we will look at is Client Credentials Grant.
 Lets create a Client

-### Client creation for client credentials Grant
+### Client creation for Client Credentials Grant

-As we have seen for the client credentials Grant, a Client directly requests Access Tokens.
+As we have seen for the Client Credentials Grant, a Client directly requests Access Tokens.
 We need to create the client.

 1. Select `Clients` from the sidebar and press `Create client`